parthian-sterlet/gsga/README.md

 # Common input data for all blocks
 (1) a set of weight matrices for off-target TFs; (2) a set of preliminarily computed lists of thresholds and respective ERRs for each matrix ([Tsukanov et al. 2022](https://doi.org/10.3389/fpls.2022.938545); [Levitsky et al., 2019](https://doi.org/10.1093/nar/gkz800); [Levitsky et al., 2024](https://doi.org/10.18699/vjgb-24-90)).

-## First block
+## First block, GA1, Ante mare undae
 To generate a new polymer, the default number of TOut = 10 monomers are stacked in a polymer.
 Note the defthat number of distinct input monomers TIn should be higher, TOut >= TIn = 10, to support the polymer specificity.
 Note that these TIn monomers are presumed to be the native DNA sequences supporte by ChIP-seq/RNA-seq etc. experimental edidence of specific binding of the target TF.
 The task of the first block is dual: (1) to select exact output Tout monomers among the total TIn provided in input data; (2) to denote the exact order of TOut selected monomers.
 For example, let we have 20 input monomers {T1, T2, ...
 T20}, then the version of the ouput order is {T17, T2, T5, T13, T4, T1, T18, T9, T15, T11}.
 To find an optimal combination, a genetic algorithm of the first block (GA1) selects the multiple versions of polymers with the least susceptibility to off-target TFs binding.
+As input data, GA1 uses (1) a set of TIn sequences (monomers) containing individual binding sites of the target TF, (2) the number of TOut monomer units of a polymer, (3) a matrix for the target TF, and a list of its recognition thresholds and respective ERRs for this matrix.

-## Second block
+## Second block, GA2, Non est terminus ad perfectionem
 The second block the second genetic algorithm (GA2) selects appropriate SNS outside the essential positions the target TF binding in each monomer.
-Hence, GA2 requires (1) a polymer assembled from the units comprising the target TF binding site (the essential core) flanked by several nucleotides on 5' and 3' sides (less essential flanks, non-cores); (2) a matrix for the target TF; (3) a list of thresholds and respective ERRs for this matrix; (4) a list of positions in the polymer (the assembled sequence from the first block) designating spacers between the essential cores and non-core elements, and flanking sequence before/after the first/last monomer units of the polymer; (5) the probability P of nucleotide substitutions  (SNS) within designated elements.
+Hence, GA2 requires (1) a polymer assembled from the units comprising the target TF binding site (the essential core) flanked by several nucleotides on 5' and 3' sides (less essential flanks, non-cores); (2) a matrix for the target TF, and a list of its recognition thresholds and respective ERRs for this matrix; (3) a list of positions in the polymer (the assembled sequence from the first block) designating spacers between the essential cores and non-core elements, and flanking regions before/after the first/last monomer units of the polymer; (4) the probability P of nucleotide substitutions (SNS) within non-core elements.

+## Third block, GA3, Caedite eos.
+Novit enim Dominus qui sunt eius
+The third block is another application of approach developped for the preceedin second block.
+Here the same source code is applied to destroy any DNA binding motif, hence it is not important here BSs of which TF to exclude.
+Hence, BSs of neither target nor non-target TFs are now undesirable.
+Hence, GA3 requires (1) a polymer assembled from the units comprising the target TF binding site (the essential core) flanked by several nucleotides on 5' and 3' sides (less essential flanks, non-cores), this polymer may be the result of either the first or second block; (2) a list of positions in the polymer designating the essential cores between the non-core regions and flanking regions before/after the first/last essential cores of the polymer; (3) the probability P of nucleotide substitutions (SNS) within core elements.

 # Command line arguments